mmiglioranza22/nestjs-auth-bootstrap/README.md

 # Special thanks

 I will be adding a list of all the resources I used here.
-This project was made possible in great part thanks to these resources:
+This project was made possible in great part thanks to them:

 - [NestJS official docs](https://docs.nestjs.com/)
 - [DevTalles Curso NestJS](https://cursos.devtalles.com/courses/nest)